jrdeslippe/perfportsite/docs/perfport/summary/index.md

 ## Developing a Performance Portability Strategy

 We noted in the introduction that the KNL and NVIDIA GPU architectures had a lot in common, including wide "vectors" or "warps," as well as multiple tiers of memory, including on-package memory.
 However, before diving into to any particular performance-portability programming model, it is important to develop a high-level strategy for how a given problem best maps to these similar architecture features.
-In exploring various approaches to performance portability, we have found that different philosophies can exist for exploiting these similarities.
+In exploring various approaches to performance portability, we have found that different strategies can exist for exploiting these similarities.

 ### Threads and Vectors